Flylookinalbino/Test-Setup/Readme.md

 5. now make changes to the Readme.md
 6. Publish Branch to update git server
 7. Then go to GitHub and Compare code and pull request
-8. If code checks out ok then Merge to the master code
+8. If code checks out ok then Create Pull Request
+9. Merge to the master code
+10. Delete Branch if no longer needed